 The farm operates an open air market open to the public on Saturdays that is open June through August and the entire month of October.

-Lake Elmer Thomas Recreation Area
+Have Fun On The Water At Lake Elmer Thomas Recreation Area

 Lake Elmer Thomas Recreation Area (LETRA) is located on the outskirts of Medicine Park at the base of Mount Scott.